-Regardless of whether a Formal Complaint is filed, the School retains the right to remove a Respondent from the School's Education Program or Activity on an emergency basis, provided that the School undertakes an individualized safety and risk analysis, commenced and the School will maintain as confidential any Supportive Measures provided to the Respondent, as well, to the extent that maintaining such confidentiality would not impair the ability of the School to provide the Supportive Measures.
+Regardless of whether a Formal Complaint is filed, the School retains the right to remove a Respondent from the School's Education Program or Activity on an emergency basis, provided that the School undertakes an individualized safety and risk analysis, determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Sexual Harassment justifies removal, and provides the Respondent with notice and an opportunity to challenge the decision immediately following the removal.

-11 If a Formal Complaint is filed, the Respondent will be provided a copy of the Respondent's Rights & Options document, that is included at Appendix C.
+10 If a Formal Complaint is filed, the Respondent will be provided a copy of the Respondent's Rights & Options document, that is included at Appendix C.